-We propose a national effort to reinvigorate research fellowship training for Pharm.D.s as an important way to prepare future clinical pharmaceutical scientists.
-It is not our aim to undermine current efforts to create Pharm.D./Ph.D. programs in the clinical sciences.
-In fact, we support a strong and parallel effort to create and sustain Pharm.D./Ph.D. programs.
-We simply are in favor of having both routes - without one way being preferred - and strongly feel this is best for the profession as a whole.
-Simply put and like medicine,4 we need multiple pathways.
+• We propose a national effort to reinvigorate research fellowship training for Pharm.D. students as an important way to prepare future clinical pharmaceutical scientists.
+It is not our aim to undermine current efforts to create Pharm.D.-Ph.D. programs in the clinical sciences.
+In fact, we support a strong and parallel effort to create and sustain Pharm.D.-Ph.D. programs.
+We simply are in favor of having both routes-without one way being preferred-and strongly feel this is best for the profession as a whole.
+Simply put and as in medicine, we need multiple pathways.

-- 2. We ask the profession to reanalyze current fellowship guidelines to ensure they reflect the time and rigor needed to prepare future clinical pharmaceutical scientists; the need for a concurrent M.S. degree or standardized curriculum in clinical research should be contemplated. - 3.
-We encourage current clinical pharmaceutical scientists to vigorously engage with Pharm.D. students and residents as mentors and role models. - 4.
-Deans of colleges of pharmacy must work to truly understand clinical and translational pharmaceutical research; they must nurture and invest in it.
+- We ask the profession to reanalyze current fellowship guidelines to ensure they reflect the time and rigor needed to prepare future clinical pharmaceutical scientists; the need for a concurrent master of science degree or standardized curriculum in clinical research should be contemplated. - We encourage current clinical pharmaceutical scientists to vigorously engage with Pharm.D. students and residents as mentors and role models. - Deans of colleges of pharmacy must work to truly understand clinical and translational pharmaceutical research; they must nurture and invest in it.
 In turn, clinical pharmacy scientists and faculty must apply and compete for NIH awards.
 As federal funding priorities move toward clinical and translational science, there is a clear opportunity for clinical pharmacy scientists that has not always been visible.

+Epilogue

-Epilogue: There was a great deal of fortuitousness when Gerhard Levy, Pharm.D., was not awarded a Ph.D. degree after his pharmaceutics education at the University of California in the 1960s.
-The impressive body of research that he subsequently published under the Pharm.D. imprimatur opened doors for Pharm.D.s like us to put our work forward as credible scientists.
+There was a great deal of fortuitousness when Gerhard Levy, Pharm.D., was awarded a Pharm.D. degree (instead of a Ph.D.) after his pharmaceutics education at the University of California in the 1960s.
+The impressive body of research that he subsequently published under the Pharm.D. imprimatur opened doors for those with a Pharm.D., like us, to put our work forward as credible scientists.
 Now is not the time to start closing those doors for pharmacists who will follow our generation.